ashleymoogle/test-angular/README.md

 - F*** angular, you did everything but with React, and Redux, why not ?
 - You did everything with experimental apis and JS methods from ES7+

+This test repo is made with my starter kit js, tweaked a little : https://github.com/ashleymoogle/starter-kit-js